jpoffline/bright/README.md

 ```

 ## Design
-This code submission has been optimised to showcase good coding practices, architecture, & design, rather than a rock-solid suggestion algorithm, whilst faithfully remaining inside the ~3hour development window requirement.
+This code submission has been optimised to showcase good coding practices, architecture, & design, rather than a rock-solid suggestion algorithm, whilst faithfully remaining inside the ~3hour development window constraint.

 I have chosen a data-structure/algorithm split: python `dataclass`s are used to hold data, and functions have been written to modify or calculate on that data.
 This approach optmises for testing and dependency-injection, which is vital for high quality maintainable code.